mandy-shen/demo-tools-and-self-projects/README.md

 * demo-api
-  * Spring Boot, gradle, JUnit, RESTful
+  * Java, Spring Boot, JUnit, RESTful, MyBatis, Gradle
   * an example web-app architecture which is similar to Project "Big Data Analysis"